jhfgloria/react-boilerplate/README.md

 ### Libraries installed:
 - webpack for bundling 📦
 - webpack-dev-server for development runtime 🚀
-- babel for ES5+ translation 🈶
+- babel for ES5+ and JSX translation 🈶

 I try to start new projects from scratch from this boilerplate, so I try to be completely unopinionated regarding the npm ecosystem: no direct dependencies are installed apart from react and the ones mentioned above. **This means there is no test libraries installed!** If you use this boilerplate don't forget to install your favorite tests library.